Where 1,300 Years of Tradition Meets Modern Mastery

 Watch as Mount Fuji appears in the distance (weather permitting) and the landscape shifts from ancient Kyoto to modern Tokyo in just over two hours!

-After lunch, individual private transfers will take each of you to Narita Airport based on your flight schedules.
+Upon arrival to Tokyo, individual private transfers will take each of you to Narita or Haneda Airport based on your flight schedules.

 As you fly home, you’ll carry with you most precious experiences only Japan can offer—the intimate moments with geisha and monks, the quiet power of ancient temples, the perfection of a carefully prepared meal, the sulfurous bliss of mountain hot springs, and the genuine warmth of people who opened their culture to you with grace and generosity.